Naktichya Lagnala Yaycha Ha

-Naktichya Lagnala Yayach Ha is an Indian Marathi language comedy show which aired on Zee Marathi.
-It starred Prajakta Mali, Abhijit Amkar in lead roles.
+Naktichya Lagnala Yaycha Ha is an Indian Marathi language TV series which aired on Zee Marathi.
+It starred Prajakta Mali and Abhijit Amkar in lead roles.

 Plot

 Nupur (Nakti), a young woman at the marriageable age, initially resists the idea of matrimony under family pressure.
 However, gradually, she finds herself opening up to the prospect.
 As preparations for her wedding commence without a chosen groom, her family embarks on a search for a suitable match.
 Nakti encounters 23 prospective suitors, with each meeting resulting in either her rejection or theirs.

 Enter Shree Ketkar, a familiar face from a previous meeting, reemerging in Nakti's life.
 Over time, a mutual understanding blossoms, and feelings between them deepen.
 After a few days, they gather the courage to express their emotions to each other.
 Subsequently, discussions with their respective families lead to the acceptance of their union.

 Navigating through various challenges and chaos, Nakti and Shree Ketkar eventually tie the knot, culminating in a union that overcame the complexities of the matchmaking process.